PaperSpan/help.paperspan.com/import-export.md

 ---
+title: Import & Export
+nav_order: 13
 ---

-# 🔄 Import & Export
+Bring in your data from other read-it-later apps or export your PaperSpan data.

-## From Instapaper
+## 🔄 Import from Instapaper

-Export your Instapaper file and upload it in PaperSpan settings → Import.
+- Export a `.csv` or `.html` file from Instapaper.
+- Go to Settings → Import and upload it.

-## From Pocket
+## 🔄 Import from Pocket

-Export your Pocket file and import the HTML via PaperSpan.
+- Log in to Pocket and export your data.
+- Upload it via the PaperSpan web dashboard.

-## Exporting Your Data
+## 📤 Export Your Data

-From Account → Export, download all your articles, highlights, and notes in one zip file.
+- Export your saved articles, notes, and highlights as a backup.
+- Go to Settings → Export from the website.